Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

 Q: If a new student attends the semester online, what happens to the F-1 Status or I-20?

-- You will receive an updated I-20 for spring start after completing the iStart Arrival Confirmation e-form and indicating you will begin studies in an online format and plan to arrive in the U.S. in the next semester.
+- You will receive an updated I-20 after completing the iStart Arrival Confirmation e-form and indicating you will begin studies in an online format and plan to arrive in the U.S. in the next semester.
 You will not be in Active F-1 status while you are enrolled online.
 You will enter the U.S. in a later semester and gain Initial F-1 student status at the U.S. port of entry.
 After completing the required OIE Check-In process, your SEVIS record will be updated to Active F-1 student visa status.

 Q: I have a valid B1/B2 visa.
 Given that visa appointments aren't available until later, can I travel on a B1/B2 Visa and apply for a status change later while in the U.S. or when I arrive next semester?